|People Helping People

-Although we can’t fix the negative situation that has been outlined here, we can at least share what we aspire to be.
+Although we can’t fix the negative experience that you had after the fact, we can at least share what we aspire to be.
 To start, we believe in honesty and transparency in all of our relationships and business dealings.
 It is our policy to disclose all costs, fees and contractual details to clients, employees, agents and partners.
-Second, we are proud supporters of the network marketing business model, as just one proven way of doing business in America.
-It is a business model philosophy based on relationship-based referrals and tiered sales commissions, and in our case, a strong belief that our products and business opportunities are great for America.

-Finally, like any successful and quickly growing business, we will make our share of mistakes.
+Like any successful and quickly growing business, we will make our share of mistakes.
 Occasionally there will be an associate that is not in step with our values, and in these cases, corrective measures will be made.
-We certainly apologize for any offense that might have been caused by any employee or agent or if you felt that you were being misled about the business or costs involved.
+We certainly apologize for any offense that might have been caused by any employee or agent.
 If you are interested in seeing what our community is all about please join our conversation on Facebook or Twitter.

 Bo Gibbs, Chief Marketing Officer, People Helping People